 I am currently a PhD candidate in the Department of the History of Science, Technology, and Medicine, at the University of Oklahoma.
 My current research examines the relationship between optics and visual culture among the Jesuit Order during the Scientific Revolution.

 I grew up in north-central Oklahoma, in the town of Ponca City.
-My dad was a chemical engineer for most of his career, and my mom a middle school math teacher.
 I attended Oklahoma Baptist University in Shawnee, Oklahoma, graduating there with a degree in religion, specializing in Greek and Hebrew.
 Following this I pursued a master’s degree in Biblical Exegesis at Wheaton College.
-Although I developed a fond interest in Greek and Hebrew and theology, after completing my degree at Wheaton College I decided to move back to Oklahoma City to teach middle school and high school at Veritas Classical Academy (now the Academy of Classical Christian Studies).
+After completing my degree at Wheaton College I decided to move back to Oklahoma City to teach middle school and high school at Veritas Classical Academy (now the Academy of Classical Christian Studies).

 I completed my master’s degree in Spring 2015, defending the thesis: “Making Sense of Mathematics: The Certitudine Mathematicarum Debate and its Relationship to Plato and Aristotle.”
 You may read it here.
 In the Spring of 2017 I completed my General Exams in the following fields: History of Optics, History of the Book, History of the Reformation, and History of Islamic Science.
-I am currently working on a dissertation that focusing upon the way in which optical illusions were utilized during the Renaissance.
+I am currently working on a dissertation that focuses upon Jesuit optics and early modern visual culture.